 We teach this through our Educational Vision.
 This approach is supported by small class sizes, allowing for an individual approach with a focus on ensuring each pupil is stretched and challenged to reach their potential.
 Our teachers are dedicated to building relationships with every pupil, working together to develop strengths or improve areas of difficulty.

-We recognise that children thrive academically when work in the classroom is balanced by experiences and challenges outside it.
+We recognise that children thrive academically when experiences and challenges outside it balance work in the classroom.
 Themed subject activities, outings to local places of interest and educational visits are part of everyday life at Lingfield Prep.
 Our rich and varied co-curricular programme offers even more opportunities for the children to discover talents, develop skills and have fun.

 The achievement and academic progress in the junior school is excellent across all areas of learning and at all ages